m6A modifications regulate intestinal immunity and rotavirus infection

 m6A RNA-IP-qPCR and m6A RNA-IP-Seq

 m6A RNA-IP-Seq was carried out according to a previously published protocol (Li et al., 2017).
 In brief, total cellular RNA extracted from WT C57 mice IEC was fragmented by ZnCl2 followed by ethanol precipitation.
-Fragmented RNA was incubated with an anti-m6A antibody (Sigma Aldrich ABE572-I) or IgG IP Grade Rabbit polyclonal antibody (abcam, lot: 934197).
-The eluted RNA and input were subjected to high-throughput sequencing using standard protocols (Illumina, San Diego, CA, USA) or processed as described in ‘RT-qPCR’ section, except that the data were normalized to the input samples.
+Fragmented RNA was incubated with an anti-m6A antibody (Sigma Aldrich ABE572-I) or IgG IP Grade Rabbit polyclonal antibody (Abcam, lot: 934197).
+The eluted RNA and input were subjected to high-throughput sequencing using standard protocols (Illumina, San Diego, CA, USA) or processed as described in the ‘RT-qPCR’ section, except that the data were normalized to the input samples.
 The m6A RIP-Seq data were analyzed as described previously (Li et al., 2017).

 • RIP-Ptpn4-F: CCTCCCATCCCGGTCTCCACC